Locations API Overview

 Images

 A seller can associate up to three images with a location.
 These images are stored in the logo_url, full_format_logo_url, and pos_background_url fields.
 The fields are optional and can point to the URLs for the logos used on receipts, invoices, loyalty campaigns, or Square Point of Sale systems.
-Sellers can upload logos on the Receipts page in the Seller Dashboard.
+Sellers can upload logos on the Receipts page in the Square Dashboard.

 In your application, the image found at the logo_url works well as a favicon or other small image, while the full_format_url works well for wider formats, such as invoice or email headers.
 If you need to resize or alter seller logo images, you should rehost the image for use in your application.
 Note, however, that these fields are read-only and cannot be updated with the Locations API.